carronj/lenspyx/docs/lensing.rst

     X^{\text{lensed}}(\hat{n}) = X^{\text{unlensed}}(\hat{n} + \nabla\phi(\hat{n}))

-where :math:`\phi` is the lensing potential and :math:`X` represents T, E, or B modes.
+where :math:`\phi` is the lensing potential and :math:`X` represents T, Q, or U Stokes polarization modes.

 For polarization, the Stokes parameters Q and U are additionally rotated by the lensing-induced angle :math:`\gamma`.